 Why Choose a Midwife?

-The modern midwife is a health professional who provides holistic care to the childbearing woman and newborn.
-She respects a wide range of women’s needs, including personal and cultural values.
+The modern midwife is a health professional who provides holistic care to the childbearing person and newborn.
+She respects a wide range of client needs, including personal and cultural values.
 Focusing on the natural processes of pregnancy, labor, and birth, she combines traditional skills and modern medical techniques to safeguard normal childbirth.
-The midwife maintains associations with physicians and other health care providers to ensure that mother and child have the best knowledge and technology available.
+The midwife maintains associations with physicians and other health care providers to ensure that birther and child have the best knowledge and technology available.

 Birth is a natural, safe and normal life event.

-Midwives consider birth a natural event in women’s lives.
-Midwifery is based on the belief that childbirth is a natural, healthy process and that most women are fully capable of giving birth.
-Midwives see pregnancy as part of the full spectrum of life’s experiences, and they believe women have the right to a fulfilling, as well as a safe, childbirth experience.
+Midwives consider birth a natural event in lives.
+Midwifery is based on the belief that childbirth is a natural, healthy process and that most people are fully capable of giving birth.
+Midwives see pregnancy as part of the full spectrum of life’s experiences, and they believe people have the right to a fulfilling, as well as a safe, childbirth experience.

 Midwifery care involves judicious use of technology.
-Women avoid the risks, discomfort, and disruption that unnecessary procedures impose, yet have the opportunity to use available technology if needed.
+People avoid the risks, discomfort, and disruption that unnecessary procedures impose, yet have the opportunity to use available technology if needed.

 Midwives improve the outcome of labor and birth.